kpeeem/react-boilerplate/README.md

-REACT PLAYGROUNG based on react-boilerplate
+REACT PLAYGROUND based on react-boilerplate